 Costanza is Italian but she can speak five other languages including Spanish, French, some Portuguese and a little Mandarin too.

-Daniel has a degree and masters in Town Planning, having studied at the University of Newcastle-upon-Tyne, UK and the Royal Institute of Technology in Stockholm.
+Daniel has a Master’s degree in urban planning, having studied at the University of Newcastle-upon-Tyne, UK and Kungliga Tekniska Högskolan (the Royal Institute of Technology) in Stockholm.

 Dolly is C40’s Senior Manager for Air Quality, responsible for bringing together global cities within the C40 Air Quality Network.
 Through collaboration, cities share best practices and solutions for improving international air quality to meet their public health, climate and equity goals.
 Dolly’s priority is to support cities to design healthier, inclusive and resilient societies across the transport, buildings/energy and waste management sectors.